Deratiseur/DUKP/Readme.md

 - A cleric kit: the Garagos crusader.

-- A cleric (dwarf) kit: the Chanter of the Stone.

 - A thief kit: the Shadow Walker.

 - A thief (gnome) kit: the Shadowmage.

-- A wizard kit: the Sorcerer. (accessible by script for non-EE editions)

 - A mage (replacing the conjurer) kit: the Savant Artilleryman.